Enterprise-CMCS/macpro-appian-connector/docs/index.md

 {{ site.description }}
 {: .fs-6 .fw-300 }

-[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub]({{ site.repo.url }}){: .btn .fs-5 .mb-4 .mb-md-0 }
+[View it on GitHub]({{ site.repo.url }}){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 }

 ---

 ## Welcome!

-The {{ site.repo.name }} project is a serverless monorepo accelerator.
-The actual application is fairly 'hello world', but the repository support and configuration is full featured.
-This is by design, to allow for simpler project creation from the template.
-Full CI/CD support with GitHub Actions, automated security scanning, docs site in GitHub Pages, PR/Issue templates, infrastructure and application deployment workflows, etc. is all included.
+The {{ site.repo.name }} project is a Kafka Connector to stream data changes froim Appian to BigMAC.
+It was created using the [macpro-base-template](https://github.com/Enterprise-CMCS/macpro-base-template) a jumping off point.
+In addition to the Kafka Connector, this project includes full CI/CD support with GitHub Actions, automated security scanning, infrastructure and application deployment workflows, and documentation hosted in GitHub Pages.

 ---